E-wave112/Hornest-Wallet/README.md

  - The server will be running on [localhost:5000](http://0.0.0.0:5000)

- - Find my Docker image on the cloud [here](https://hub.docker.com/repository/docker/ewave112/hornest)
+ - Find the Docker image on the cloud [here](https://hub.docker.com/repository/docker/ewave112/hornest)

  - A useful resource on how to push your docker image to [DockerHub](https://hub.docker.com)  can be found [here](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html)